WeVideo, as the name suggests, is a video platform designed to use the cloud for collaborative storage and work – hence the "we" in the name.

 Audio output alone is also an option, which makes this a powerful podcasting tool too.
 In addition, audio editing and working with templates is available.

-Themes is a quick and easy way for students to place a stylized filter on an entire video to give it a feel or theme to suit the content.
+Themes is a quick and easy way for students to place a stylized filter on an entire video to give it a particular feel or theme to suit the content.

 The help button in the top corner is a nice addition that allows students to learn what they need without going to another to ask, rather, by working it out themselves using the guidance provided within the platform.